bradydowling/awesome-generated-art/README.md

 # Awesome Generated Art

+## Libraries/tools
-## Libraries/tools (mostly CLI) that allow you to programmatically create, modify, or convert images
+These are mostly CLIs that allow you to programmatically create, modify, or convert images

 - [GoBrot](https://github.com/esimov/gobrot) - Mandelbrot image renderer in Go
 - [deep-image-prior](https://github.com/DmitryUlyanov/deep-image-prior) - Image restoration with neural networks but without learning